kev-odin/park-buddies-archive/README.md

 # 506-capstone

+Repository to host our final project for the GC-SDE.

 Members:
-JP Montagnet
+* JP Montagnet
-Kevin Chung
+* Kevin Chung
-Xingguo Huang
+* Xingguo Huang